Presidency of Gloria Macapagal Arroyo: State of emergency

 On Friday, February 24, 2006, an alleged coup d'état plot was uncovered in the Philippines, headed by Brig.
 Gen. Danilo Lim.

-The declaration of Proclamation No. 1017 (PP 1017) gave Arroyo the power to issue warrantless (and until then unconstitutional) arrests and to take over private institutions that run public utilities.
+The declaration of Proclamation No. 1017 (PP 1017) gave Arroyo the power to issue warrantless (and, until then, unconstitutional) arrests and to take over private institutions that run public utilities.

-Arroyo, through the Department of Education, suspended classes in elementary and high school levels.
-In response, colleges and universities suspended classes.
-By virtue of PP 1017, she declared a State of Emergency for the whole country in an attempt to quell rebellion as her grip on power began to slip, to stop lawless violence and promote peace and stability.
-The government's first move after the declaration was to disperse demonstrators, particularly the groups picketing along EDSA.
-Former Philippine president Corazon Aquino was among those that protested, along with leftist and extreme right activists.
-A number of public figures were reported to have been arrested.
+President Gloria Macapagal‑Arroyo, acting through the Department of Education, initially suspended classes at the elementary and secondary levels.
+In solidarity, many colleges and universities followed suit.
+Soon thereafter, by virtue of Proclamation 1017, Arroyo declared a nationwide State of Emergency in an effort to suppress the growing rebellion as her hold on power wavered.
+The government’s first move under the emergency decree was to disperse demonstrators—especially those picketing along Epifanio de los Santos Avenue (EDSA).
+Among the protesters was former President Corazon Aquino, who joined leftist and far‑right activists in denouncing the administration.
+Multiple public figures were reportedly arrested during the crackdown.

-After the foiling of the plot and the dispersal of the rallies, PP 1017 continued for a week on threats of military plots (such as the military stand-off of February 26 at Fort Bonifacio headed by Col. Ariel Querubin), violence, illegal rallies and public disturbance.
+After the plot was foiled and the rallies were dispersed, PP 1017 remained in effect for a week due to ongoing threats of military uprisings—such as the February 26 standoff at Fort Bonifacio led by Col. Ariel Querubin—as well as concerns over violence, illegal rallies, and public disturbances.

-Six leftist representatives - Satur Ocampo, Teodoro Casiño, and Joel Virador of Bayan Muna, Liza Maza of GABRIELA, and Crispin Beltran and Rafael Mariano of Anakpawis - were charged with rebellion.
+Six leftist representatives—namely, Satur Ocampo, Teodoro Casiño, and Joel Virador of Bayan Muna; Liza Maza of GABRIELA; and Crispin Beltran and Rafael Mariano of Anakpawis—were charged with rebellion.
 Crispin Beltran of Anakpawis was arrested on February 25 on charges of inciting to sedition and rebellion.
 To avoid further arrest, the other five found shelter at the Batasang Pambansa Complex.

 On Saturday, February 25, the office of the Daily Tribune, a newspaper known as a hard-hitting critic of the Arroyo administration, was raided.
-After the raid, an issuance of Journalism Guideline followed, authored by the government in order to cope with the "present abnormal situation", according to then Chief of Staff Michael Defensor.
+After the raid, an issuance of Journalism Guideline followed, authored by the government in order to cope with the "present abnormal situation," according to then Chief of Staff Michael Defensor.
 The move to suppress freedom of the press against the Daily Tribune was criticized by Reporters Without Borders.

 The decree was lifted on March 3, 2006.
-However the opposition, lawyers, and concerned citizens filed a complaint in the Supreme Court contesting the constitutionality of PP 1017.
-The court, on May 4, declared the proclamation constitutional, but said it was illegal to issue warrantless arrests and seize private institutions.
+However, the opposition, lawyers, and concerned citizens filed a complaint with the Supreme Court contesting the constitutionality of PP 1017.
+The court, on May 4, declared the proclamation constitutional but stated that issuing warrantless arrests and seizing private institutions was illegal.